EleonoraShan/mortgage-check/README.md

 If you don't have either one (or both), you will see some instructions for how to download them both.
 Since the model is fairly large this can take a little while.

-Once Ollama is installed and gpt-oss:20b downloaded (pulled) you can re-start the app and test as usual
+Once Ollama is installed and gpt-oss:20b downloaded (pulled) you can click the retry button to initialise the app

 # How to test